pazhersh/klafim/buglist.md

 # known bugs
 ## big
-* view controls are and camera are shitty
 * physics feel bad
 ## small
 * cards do not flip over their y axis when drawn, they just reset to 0